How To Stop Dog Aggression Permanently! ULTIMATE Guide

 Make sure to always praise your dog for a job well done, especially when they freely engage in avoidance maneuvers around other dogs.

 What If Your Dogs Aggression Doesn’t Stop?

-If you have attempted to follow the suggested tips and still have dog-on-dog aggression issues, then it’s time to pull in professional help.
+If you have attempted to follow the suggested tips and still have dog-on-dog aggression issues, then it’s time to pull in a professional dog trainer.

 That doesn’t mean you need to go out and find a local dog trainer and pay hundreds or thousands of dollars.

 Your dog should enjoy their training, and so should you!
-So, no matter how you decide to train your dog, make sure they are having a positive experience!
+So, no matter how you decide to train your dog, make sure they have a positive experience!